-To determine whether the kinematics associated with the ACS overdensity are continuous or not at lower latitudes, we plot $V_Z$ versus $b$ at different Galactic longitude bins shown in Figure \ref{fig:b_VZ_all}.
-In the left column, between $150^\circ<l<200^\circ$, we plot all the stars in the MSTO anticenter sample with distance from the Sun $>10$ kpc with $l$ bins of 10$^\circ$ for each row.
+To determine whether the kinematics associated with the ACS overdensity are continuous or not at lower latitudes, we plot $V_Z$ versus $b$ at different $l$ bins shown in Figure \ref{fig:b_VZ_all}.
+In the left column, between $150^\circ<l<200^\circ$, we plot all the stars in the MSTO anticenter sample with heliocentric distance $>10$ kpc with $l$ bins of 10$^\circ$ for each row.
 The stars are color coded to their $V_R$ value.
-The middle column only plots those stars with $+V_R$, and the right column only plots those stars with $-V_R$, still color coded by $V_R$.
-The cyan and magenta vertical lines indicate the $b$ value of the upper edge parabola and peak overdensity parabola (respectively) at the center $l$ of the panel.
+The middle column only plots stars with $+V_R$, and the right column only plots stars with $-V_R$, still color coded by $V_R$.
+The cyan and magenta vertical lines indicate the $b$ value of the upper edge parabola and peak overdensity parabola, respectively, for each row.
 The gray region indicates the symmetric width about the peak density, assuming the latitude distance between the upper edge of the overdensity and the peak density is the same as the lower edge of the overdensity and the peak density.
 As mentioned previously, the ACS photometric overdensity broadens at larger $l$ (i.e., where the overdensity trends to lower $b$.
 This is reflected in the size of the gray region in the different rows as well.

 In the middle column of Figure \ref{fig:b_VZ_all}, the $+V_R$ stars extend to the upper edge of the photometric overdensity, but are not concentrated in the overdensity, as they continue to lower $b$.
 In the right column, the majority of the $-V_R$ stars do not extend up to the overdensity, and are mainly concentrated to lower $b$.
-We find that, for the $+V_R$ stars, there appears to be a correlation in $V_Z$ as a function of $b$ seen in all the rows.
+We find that, for the $+V_R$ stars, there appears to be a positive correlation in $V_Z$ as a function of $b$ seen in all the rows.
 In other words, at higher $b$, the stars have more positive $V_Z$.
-From this column, it is important to note that, at all $l$ bins, the positive correlation is present at the upper edge of the overdensity and continues to lower latitudes, past the nominal ACS overdensity, and connects to the lower latitude disk stars.
+From this column, it is important to note that, in all $l$ bins, the positive correlation is present at the upper edge of the overdensity and continues to lower latitudes, past the nominal ACS overdensity, and connects to the lower latitude disk stars.
 The gap at $b\sim27^\circ$ in the top panel may be due to the incompleteness of our data rather than a physical gap; therefore, we cannot make any claims about density discontinuity between the ACS overdensity and lower latitude stars.